 IMPORTANT: If the outdoor circulator is connected via CP1 and CP2, it may be unnecessarily activated at times when the compressor is not running, if using the Setpoint Control option (refer to Operation chapter).
 Under Setpoint Control, the heat pump may start and stop indoor circulators connected via CP1 and CP2 to sample the water temperature when the heat pump is not operating.
 Therefore, if using Setpoint Control, outdoor circulators should be activated as per "Outdoor Water Valve Wiring - ON/OFF", below.

 TABLE 2 - Indoor & Outdoor Circulator Connections

 Terminal Description

-CP1 Dry contacts for singulator control
+CP1 Dry contacts for circulator control

-CP2 CP2
+CP2 Dry contacts for circulator control

 Use a 2-conductor 18ga cable.

 Outdoor Loop Water Valve Wiring